Archery is a unique sport as it involves both physical skill and mental focus to execute the shot needed as you aim.

 If for example, your arrow lands left or right of the center, then you need to keep practicing on the head position and stance.

-If it lands too high or too low from the center target, then you have to focus on the anchor point.
+If it lands too high or too low from the center target, then you’ve to focus on the anchor point.

 The direction of the arrow has plenty to do with the form and technique of an archer.